mmdavid/FOAM/readme.md

 WARNING: the format of the HMM only work with HMMER 3.0.

-Otherwise, you will just have to download the database, and you can sue one of the scripts here to run your annotation.
+You will just have to download the database, and you can use one of the scripts here to run your annotation.
 Have fun!
-Let me know if you have any question.
+Let me know if you have any question, maudemdavid@gmail.com